zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-synchronize.md

 ## Why You Should Use BulkSynchronize

-The bulk synchronizes operation allows you to perform multiple data operations at once, reducing the number of round trips to the database and improving performance.
+The bulk synchronize operation allows you to perform multiple data operations at once, reducing the number of round trips to the database and improving performance.
 You might consider using the `BulkSynchronize` method in Entity Framework Core for several reasons:

- - The bulk synchronized operation is designed to ensure data consistency by using a single transaction to perform all the operations, eliminating the risk of data inconsistencies caused by multiple, separate transactions.
+ - The bulk synchronize operation is designed to ensure data consistency by using a single transaction to perform all the operations, eliminating the risk of data inconsistencies caused by multiple, separate transactions.
- - The bulk synchronization can be much faster than executing separate insert, delete, and update operations.
+ - The bulk synchronize can be much faster than executing separate insert, delete, and update operations.
  - This feature is useful when you need to perform large-scale data operations, such as data migrations, and want to improve performance and reduce the risk of data inconsistencies.

 ## Note